Credit Suisse Believes EasyJet (EJTTF) Won't Stop Here

 Credit Suisse Believes EasyJet (EJTTF) Won’t Stop Here

-Credit Suisse analyst Neil Glynn maintained a Buy rating on EasyJet (EJTTF) on March 24 and set a price target of £12.00.
-The company’s shares closed last Thursday at $14.22, close to its 52-week high of $14.60.
+In a report released yesterday, Neil Glynn from Credit Suisse maintained a Buy rating on EasyJet (EJTTF), with a price target of £12.00.
+The company’s shares closed last Tuesday at $13.86, close to its 52-week high of $14.60.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for EasyJet with a $13.39 average price target, which is a -5.7% downside from current levels.
+Currently, the analyst consensus on EasyJet is a Moderate Buy with an average price target of $13.39, a -5.8% downside from current levels.
 In a report issued on March 22, Bernstein also maintained a Buy rating on the stock with a £11.50 price target.

 See today’s analyst top recommended stocks >>